AquaCal

 HP

-Unit displays HP and shuts down; pool water not heating and compressor stops shortly after startup.
+Unit displays HP and shuts down; pool water is not heating, and the compressor stops shortly after startup.

 High Refrigerant Pressure Trip